rhargreaves/mega-drive-midi-interface/README.md

 ## Algorithm Operator Arrangement (CC 14)

 Output operators are coloured blue.
 Operator 1 can also feedback into itself (see CC 15).
+Operators are numbered in the same order as the register placement (e.g. 0x30, 0x34, 0x38, 0x3C).

 _Note: Documentation on the YM2612 frequently muddles the second and third operators of algorithms 0 to 4 and 6._